finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

 Chapter 3 - Using Data
 ######################

-This lesson is based on the *using_data.js* example, which can be found in the `TRAC GitHub Repository <https://github.com/Accenture/trac>`_ under *examples/apps/javascript*.
+This tutorial is based on the *using_data.js* example, which can be found in the `TRAC GitHub Repository <https://github.com/Accenture/trac>`_ under *examples/apps/javascript*.